 - Schedule Eating

 Believe it or not, the best way to keep an athlete's appetite satisfied and provide important nutrients to muscles is to eat with a routine.
-Try to eat breakfast, lunch and dinner at about the same time each day, and work in healthy snacks in between.
+Try to eat breakfast, lunch and dinner at about the same time each day, and work in nutritious snacks in between.
 Never skip meals, as this may promote hunger and lead to poor food choices and overeating.

 - Balance the Food Groups